Localizing Sources of Variability in Crowded TESS Photometry: Discussion and Conclusions

+\item The light curve fit should be in phase with the intended time series signals.
+The best-fit sum-of-sinusoid model to the light curve extracted from the pixel containing the most model flux is displayed with the {\tt plot\_lc} function.
+The model should fit well to observable variability at the provided frequencies.
+A poor fit to the intended signal could indicate that the light curve signal-to-noise is not sufficiently high in the provided aperture to achieve a good phase fit, or that the fit was dominated by noise systematics that you could attempt to remove.

+\item If matching the localization of stellar variability to Gaia sources, at least one consistent source is expected.
+The reported p-values estimate the fraction of fit locations that would have been less likely than the actual fit location under the hypothesis that each source in the field is the variable source.
+This calculation considers the probability density distribution to be the convolution of intrinsic and extrinsic error models.
+A suitable lower threshold for continuing to consider Gaia stars as potential variability sources will depend on your experiment.
+For example, we expect 5\% of localizations with $p=0.05$ to not originate from the corresponding stars. \end{enumerate}

+Be aware that even with a good fit, there may be remaining confusion amongst Gaia sources.
+It is possible that a reliable localization will be consistent with multiple sources on the sky.
+The relative likelihood of each source being the origin of variability based on relative position is given by the ``relative likelihood'' column of the star fit results.

+There are a couple of things you can try to improve the quality of \tl\ results if you identify one of the above issues: \begin{enumerate} \item Try using different PCA components in the detrending step.
+The aim is to remove systematic trends in the light curves without removing the variability of interest.
+It is encouraged to inspect the light curves and periodograms of PCA trends determined from pixels outside the provided aperture to decide which should be used in the analysis.

-It is important that the signal you wish to localize is strong within the provided aperture (pipeline aperture by default).
+\item It is important that the signal you wish to localize is strong within the provided aperture (pipeline aperture by default).
 Signal phases are fixed by \tl\ to the values that fit best to the light curve extracted from the aperture, so the quality of results are limited to the precision of this initial fit.
+Fit uncertainties on phase $< 0.1$\,radians is a good proxy for a localizable signal (Section~\ref{sec:case1}).
 It may be the case that most power at the given frequencies is located outside the aperture, and that a better fit could be obtained by providing a different aperture.
-There is an option to try to automatically choose a best aperture where the Lomb-Scargle periodogram values at the input frequencies are highest.
+The {\tt aperture="auto"} option attempts to automatically choose a best aperture where the Lomb-Scargle periodogram values at the input frequencies are highest.
 A more precise localization may be obtained by using the results of an initial fit to choose a new aperture that better captures the signal of interest.
-If most of the light from the variable source is located off the edge of the TPF, a more suitable set of pixels could be obtained from the FFI with {\tt TESSCut} \citep{TESSCut}, though only at the long FFI cadence which may be insensitive to high frequency variability.
+If most of the light from the variable source is located off the edge of the TPF, a more suitable set of pixels could be obtained from the FFI with {\tt TESSCut} \citep{TESSCut}, though only at the long FFI cadence which may be insensitive to high-frequency variability.